Chill-Division/GRACe/README.md

 Then type "\q" to exit.

 Then the following will get the database schema ready for you
-<pre>mysql -u growcart -p GrowCART < growcart-schema.sql</pre>
+<pre>mysql -u grace_user -p grace_db < grace-schema.sql</pre>

 ### Initial login
-Once installed, simply browse to your servers IP /GrowCART/
+Once installed, simply browse to your servers IP /GRACe/

 You'll want to log in with:
 <pre>User: default